Cyber Daily FAQ

 What’s the difference between this Cyber Daily and the one I receive as a customer?

-The Cyber Daily Basic and Plus versions are complimentary resources for thousands of information security professionals.
+Cyber Daily is a complimentary resource for security professionals.
 The Cyber Daily Enterprise version is for customers of Recorded Future only and includes organization of an increased data set.
 To learn more, please request a demo.

 What are “Hits”?